richard-ui/b_fitness_store/README.md

   ii.
 They can also use the dropdown list with the option 'All Products' which perform the same request.

-### Returning User's:
+### Shopper User's:

-- As a returning user, I want to be able to log in easily and efficiently.
+- As a Shopper, I want to be able to log in easily and efficiently.

+- As a Shopper, I want to be able to search for a product by Name or Description.

+- As a Shopper, I want to be able to search a product by Category

+- As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

+- As a Shopper, I want to be able to see more information about the certain product I am interested in buying.

   i.
-In the navbar a link named 'login' will take me to the login page.

-  ii.
-If they are a registered user, typing in their username and password will log them in.

-- As a returning user, I want to be able to view my recipes on my own profile page.
+- As a Shopper, I want to be able to adjust the quantity of the items in my bag

-  i.
-Created recipes made by the user can be displayed on the recipes/home page or their profile page once logged in.

-- As a returning user, I want to be able to edit my existing recipes.
+- As a Shopper, I want to be able to purchase the current products in my shopping bag.

-  i.
-All my recipes on the recipes page provide edit buttons.

-  ii.
-When the edit button is clicked, this will take me to the edit recipe page with existing data displayed in the input boxes.

-  iii.
-This will allow me to update multiple values, after the edit button is clicked, all values for that recipe will be updated.

-- As a returning user, I want to be able to delete existing recipes.

-  i.
-For each recipe a red delete button will be displayed below it.
-When pressed, a modal will appear asking for confirmation of deletion.

-- As a returning user, I want to be able to add new recipes.

-  i.
-A form allows for user input with creating a new recipe, inlcluding name, image and cuisine.

-- As a returning user I want to be able to search a recipe from an input box and see suggestions depending on which letters I type.
+- As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

 ### Admin User's: